Tuesday, September 18, 2012

 4 ] forth which … [

-In this article in the New York Times, King makes the point that "that this fragment should not be taken as proof that Jesus, the historical person, was actually married.
+In this article in the New York Times, King makes the point "that this fragment should not be taken as proof that Jesus, the historical person, was actually married.
 The text was probably written centuries after Jesus lived, and all other early, historically reliable Christian literature is silent on the question."

 The Vatican has declared the fragment a fake.